sgarnica1/thservers.iot/README.md

 This application is split into two main projects, a fullstack web application and a hardware prototype.

+#### Disclaimer
+This project is part of the final mockup project of the college course `Internet or Things` from Tecnológico de Monterrey, therefore, #### it is not finished.

 ## Installation

 To install this project, first clone the repository